Better Air Quality

 Smarter Recycling offers businesses the unique opportunity to work together to reduce traffic and emissions in the Quarter.
 Working with two industry leading waste and recycling service providers, Paper Round and Westminster City Council’s Commercial Waste Service, we offer an area-wide scheme that helps businesses cut costs and meet their green goals by minimising waste and increasing recycling rates.
 The more businesses using the service, the better the area’s air quality as it means fewer providers coming in the Quarter to collect rubbish.
 Find out more about the service and its benefits here.

 Our Click Collect website and information for members is designed to make it easier for people to arrange personal deliveries near home rather than adding to congestion and pollution in the Quarter.
 Here’s more information including a short video explaining how it works.

 Zero and Low Emission Suppliers Directory

 With the supply chain playing a significant role in London’s poor air quality, the Zero and Low Emission Suppliers Directory connects you with suppliers that use these specific types of vehicles to deliver goods and services.
 By choosing a supplier that uses zero or low emission vehicles, you are directly helping to improve air quality not only around your office, but along the entire route the vehicle takes to get to you.
+This online tool has been established by our colleagues at the Victoria BID and is a public directory available to all.
 So whether you are looking for office supplies, caterers, cleaners, couriers or anything else, browse the extensive list and choose a green supplier to reap the air quality benefits.